Moist, fudgey and decadent brownies to fill any chocoholics most sinful craving.

 - In a large liquid measuring cup, place the dates, hot water and unsweetened chocolate.
 Set aside for a minimum of 10-20 minutes to get soft.

-- In the bowl of a 14 cup food processor, place all the date mixture, and the next 4 ingredients through the vanilla.
+- In the bowl of a 14 cup food processor (I LOVE mine and use it all the time!), place all the date mixture, and the next 4 ingredients through the vanilla.
 Puree until smooth.

 - Sprinkle in the remaining dry ingredients.
 Pulse several times to mix thoroughly,

 - Pour batter into a greased 9" pan (round or square as preferred.)

 - Bake in a 350 degree oven for 40-50 minutes until the middle is just set and a knife inserted comes out clean.

 - Let the brownies cool completely, cut and store in an airtight container.

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!